Because no-one remembers a faceless brand.

 Everyone knows that video is the future, or they should by now.
 If community platforms have any longevity and want to avoid the death in engagement that all community managers fear, they need to be adopting video.

-It's a known fact that including a video on your landing page can drive engagement and boost conversion rates by up to 80%.
+Including a video on your landing page can drive engagement and boost conversion rates by up to 80%.
 The same is true for video content that's posted to your community channels.
 Your members will be engaged for longer and more likely to take action as a result of seeing the video.
 And, as community managers, we all know that more engagement = a happier, healthier community!

 With video, there’s really no better way to humanize your brand.
 And companies should not be afraid of doing this, especially if their competitors aren’t using video themselves – what a great way to stand out!